-It’s summer at Battery Point salt marsh and one of the prettiest flowers on the marsh the sea lavender (limonium vulgare) is in flower.
+It’s summer at Battery Point salt marsh.
+One of the prettiest flowers on the marsh, the sea lavender (limonium vulgare), is in flower.

-The five-petalled flowers vary in colour from a violet with a dark pink central rib to almost white.
-Also known as Marsh Rosemary this plant is neither related to lavender or rosemary but to Statice.
+The five-petalled flowers vary in colour.
+Some are violet with a dark pink central rib while others are almost white.
+Also known as Marsh Rosemary this plant is not related to lavender or rosemary but to Statice.

 The flower bracts are small but the leaves are large and wonderfully curvaceous.
 They sing out in vivid lime greens and yellows, especially when sunlit from behind.
 In autumn they can turn to splendid reds and oranges.

 Follow me on Facebook